How your operation gets ready.

 What Enable means.

-Enable is the work of getting people ready to do the work.
+Enable is the work of getting your operation ready to do the work.
+Both populations.
 Not the work of writing process docs.
 Not the work of running classroom training.
-The work of designing the path from "first day" to "trusted operator" with named milestones, and shortening that path every quarter.
+The work of designing how humans ramp from "first day" to "trusted operator," and how the AI gets briefed on what good looks like, with named milestones and a path that shortens every quarter.

 Most CX teams have onboarding that's a slide deck and three weeks of ride-alongs.
 New hires absorb the work through osmosis.
 The good ones figure it out fast.
-The rest take months and some never get there.
+The rest take months.
 Onboarding cost is a line item nobody owns.

 That's the gap Enable names.
 Ramp time is real money.
 Six months of ramp on a team of 30 is a serious capacity loss every year.
-Most CX leaders know this and still don't have a competency map, a milestone schedule, or a way to measure ramp velocity.
+An AI running on a six-month-old prompt is a different operation than the one the team is being trained to.
+Most CX leaders know both and still don't have a competency map, a milestone schedule, or a way to keep the AI briefed alongside the team.

 Haven's Enable module builds the competency map first.
-The capabilities every operator needs, broken into named tiers, with assessment criteria.
+The capabilities every operator needs (human or AI), broken into named tiers, with assessment criteria.
 A milestone schedule replaces a slide deck.
-New hires move through it; managers track progress against it; the path from new to senior is legible.
+The AI's system prompt is treated as onboarding artifact, not vendor mystery.
+Both populations ramp against the same map.

 Ramp velocity becomes a number you can measure.
+AI prompt drift becomes a number you can catch.
 Onboarding cost becomes a line item you can defend.

 The progression.
 Four levels.

 Onboarding is a slide deck.
+The AI runs on a system prompt nobody reads.
 New hires shadow seniors.
-The path to competence is informal.
+The path to competence is informal on the human side and invisible on the AI side.
 Ramp time varies wildly between hires.

 - Slide-deck training